chromedp/docker-headless-shell/README.md

 version of Chrome's `headless_shell` -- a slimmed down version of Chrome that is useful for driving, profiling, or testing web pages.

-Notably, this Docker image has been created expressly for the Go [chromedp][chromedp] package, which provides a simple and easy to use API for driving browsers compatible with the [Chrome Debugging Protocol][devtools-protocol].
+Notably, this Docker image has been created expressly for the Go [`chromedp` package][chromedp], which provides a simple and easy to use API for driving browsers compatible with the [Chrome Debugging Protocol][devtools-protocol].

 The version of `headless_shell` contained in this Docker image has been modified from the original Chromium source tree, to report the same user agent